 A credit is available for donations made to a qualifying charitable organization which is defined as an organization exempt under Section 501(c)(3) of the Internal Revenue Code or a designated community action agency that receives community services block grant program monies pursuant to 42 USC 9901.
-The credit is the lesser of four hundred dollars (\$400.00) or the amount of contribution in any taxable year for a single individual, or the lesser of eight hundred dollars (\$800.00) or the amount of the contribution in any taxable year for a married couple filing a joint return.
+Starting with 2023 tax year, the credit is the lesser of one thousand two hundred dollars (\$1,200.00) or the amount of contribution in any taxable year for a single individual, or the lesser of two thousand four hundred dollars (\$2,400.00) or the amount of the contribution in any taxable year for a married couple filing a joint return.
 If a married couple chooses to file separate returns for a taxable year, each may claim only one-half (1/2) of the tax credit that would have been allowed for a joint return.
-Any unused credit amount may be carried forward for five (5) consecutive taxable years.
 This credit is in lieu of the charitable contribution deduction claimed on Form 80-108 (Federal Schedule A).

-The total amount of tax credits that may be allowed in any calendar for this credit and the Foster Care Charitable Credit shall not exceed three million dollars (\$3,000,000.00).
-To find out how to claim the credit, visit https://www.dor.ms.gov/individual/qualifying-charitable-organizations
+Starting with 2023 tax year, this credit is available against ad valorem taxes.
+The amount of the credit is limited to an amount not to exceed fifty percent (50%) of the total ad valorem tax liability of the taxpayer.
+Any unused credit amount for income tax or ad valorem tax may be carried forward for five (5) consecutive taxable years.
+The total amount of tax credits that may be allowed in any calendar for this credit and the Foster Care Charitable Credit shall not exceed one million dollars (\$1,000,000.00).
+For more information on how to claim the credit visit www.dor.ms.gov/ charitable-contribution-credits.